dataminer-site/dataminer-site.github.io/docs/api/wasm/extensions.md

 ## Format

-Extensions in DuckDB are binaries to be dynamically loaded via `dlopen`.
+Extensions in DataMiner are binaries to be dynamically loaded via `dlopen`.
 A cryptographical signature is appended to the binary.
 An extension in DuckDB-Wasm is a regular Wasm file to be dynamically loaded via Emscripten's `dlopen`.
 A cryptographical signature is appended to the Wasm file as a WebAssembly custom section called `duckdb_signature`.
 This ensures the file remains a valid WebAssembly file.